By Tyler Besse

 - Leveraging Satisfied Customers into Reviews

 - Optimizing Google My Business

 Lesson 1: What is Local SEO?

 SEO stands for Search Engine Optimization.
 It is the practice and method to help boost your rankings on Google and other popular search engines.
 A well-versed SEO team will provide a variety of services in order to help with your website’s SEO.
 Local SEO is similar to SEO in that it is the process and method of increasing the organic search traffic onto your website.
 Local SEO varies from this in that the focus is to increase the local visibility of your brand.

-In this introduction to the course Greg Gifford focused on what local SEO is and discussed which types of business this type of service is important for.
+In this introduction to the course, Greg Gifford focused on what local SEO is and discussed which types of business this type of service are important for.
 An example he recommended to check to see if Local SEO is right for your business is to search the keyword for your business.
 If the map pack shows up in the search results then Local SEO may be right for you.

 Lesson 2: Local Ranking Factors

 Ranking factors are the components that search engines like Google, Bing, etc. use to decide the order in the search results for key terms and phrases.